What to do with used Coffee Grounds?

 So, instead of throwing used coffee grounds in the waste bin throw them on the ice in front of your home in cold winters.

-Just be careful not to use too much, as it may stain your pavement.
+Just be careful not to use too much, as it can stain your pavement.

 Melt ice with used coffee grounds